 Add your name to support the following ideas:

-Share your relative’s story on a digital museum blog series
+- Share your relative’s story on a digital museum blog series (see example)

 Give feedback on planned site renovations, gravestone restorations, trail signage, and pathways,

-Attend Sunday service at Sharp Street UMC on Saratoga St in Upton's Marble Hill neighborhood.
+Attend Sunday service at Sharp Street UMC on Saratoga & Etting Sts in Upton's Marble Hill neighborhood.

 For now, this project is in the beginning planning stages and will be further developed in the forthcoming Harbor West Master Plan.
 We welcome your input and recommendations.

-A preliminary plan was proposed in Fall 2019 by a graduate student at Morgan State University School of Architecture and Planning, who later joined Westport CEDC as a community fellow, Mr. Justin Fair.
-His work, "Mapping the City of the Dead," sought to continue the cemetery's mapping component and to incorporate a Fall 2018 semester-long class studio project that resulted in its own proposal for a "Cultural and Ecological Restoration Plan".
-You can browse that proposal and all of his later research on his project website.
+A cemetery preliminary action plan was proposed in Fall 2019 by a graduate student at Morgan State University School of Architecture and Planning, who later joined Westport CEDC as a community fellow, Mr. Justin Fair.
+His proposal, "Mapping the City of the Dead," sought to continue the cemetery's mapping component and to incorporate a Fall 2018 semester-long class studio project that resulted in its own proposal for a "Cultural and Ecological Restoration Plan".
+You can browse that proposal and all of his later research on his project website including a list of cemetery websites and a press list with bibliography.

 Credits and Thanks to:

-Compilation text and photos assembled by Justin Fair, 2020 MCRP with Morgan State University.
+Compilation text and photos assembled by Justin Fair, MCRP 2020 with Morgan State University.
 Project "Mapping the City of the Dead."
-More photos shared on
+Project website at https://www.soulstrong.com/project/gis-cemetery-baltimore/ with additional photos shared here.

 Jeanne Hitchcock.
-“Mount Auburn Cemetery Project Clean-Up” (2011).
+“Mount Auburn Cemetery Project Clean-Up” Proposal (2011).
 Mount Auburn Cemetery Corporation/Sharp Street UMC.